-Two Prong Electrical Outlet Safety
+Two-Prong Electrical Outlet Safety

-Three Prong vs. Two Prong Electrical Outlet
+Three-Prong vs. Two-Prong Electrical Outlet

-We’ve all noticed the obvious difference between a two prong electrical outlet and a three prong electrical outlet.
+We’ve all noticed the obvious difference between a two-prong electrical outlet and a three-prong electrical outlet.
 But many have never stopped to consider why they’re different and what the difference might mean for your home.
 The answer is quite a bit.

-The main difference between a two prong electrical outlet and a three prong electrical outlet is that a three prong outlet has a ground wire, while a two prong outlet doesn’t.A two prong electrical outlet should be replaced with a three prong electrical outlet
+The main difference between a two-prong electrical outlet and a three-prong electrical outlet is that a three-prong outlet has a ground wire, while a two-prong outlet doesn’t.

-What Is A Ground Wire?
+What Is a Ground Wire?

 Every outlet has a hot and neutral slot.
 Your hot slot delivers electricity to the outlet, and the neutral slot sends electricity back to the main electrical panel.
 However, both wires are designed to only handle a certain amount of volts (usually 120 volts).
 A ground wire is basically a safety wire that directs any surges of excess electricity to the ground to protect your electrical work from getting fried.